Time for Gratitude

 Dan Hermreck, Director of Certification and Accreditation:

-Thanksgiving is my favorite holiday.
-I try to be grateful and thankful all year-round, but Thanksgiving is a day to laser- focus on what is abundant in one’s life.
-For me, it is my children, my family, my home, my work, my health and my dog are all top of the list.
-I am grateful for the privilege to be part of the direct support community.
-Ultimately, I try and feel some sense of gratitude each and every day and I also try and help my children do the same.
+Thanksgiving is my all time favorite holiday.
+I try to be grateful and thankful all year-round, but Thanksgiving is a day to focus on what is abundant in life.
+For me, it is my children, my family, my home, my work, my health and my dogs as they are all top of the list.
+I am grateful for the privilege to be part of the direct support community doing something that matters in this society.
+I try to be grateful each and every day and I also try and help my children do the same.
 In the words and the lyrics of one my favorite bands (Drive By Truckers) and a favorite song of mine (written by Patterson Hood), “It’s great to be alive!”
 Happy Thanksgiving.
 Love each other!

 Nicole Dama, Office and Communications Manager: